perticascatalin/HiddenDimensions/ProjectProposal.md

 [M1] [A Comparison between Wasserstein Distance and a Distance Induced by Fisher-Rao Metric in Complex Shapes Clustering ](http://www.mdpi.com/2504-3900/2/4/163/pdf), A. De Sanctis and S. Gattone,  2017

+[P1] [The Book of Why: The New Science of Cause and Effect] Judea Pearl, 2018.